hi-im-yan/Init_Repo_Automation------Outdated/README.txt

+What this code do:
+This code automate the process of creating project folders and project repositories on github.
+Run this code and it will automatically create a new repository, create a new folder on your file explorer, open your IDE and make a connection of your folder to the repository (git init, git remote add, etc).
+And then you are ready to code, commit and push.
+No need to configurate the boring parts.

 1. Requirements:
    1.1 Need Python to be installed.
    1.2 Some sort of git bash need to be installed (vscode console can run it too.
 Maybe...).